shadowed1/Chard/README.md

 - Entering Chard Root with Sommelier support will have harmless errors generated.
 - Display Scaling support is still in the beginning stages of implementation.
 - Mediatek GPU support is currently being worked on.
+- Exiting Chard Root session while others are active is not recommended.
+Exit them all at once!

 <br>